Scissor Lifts Information

-A scissor lift relies upon the elongation of a collapsile mechanism to provide vertical elevation in ratio to a rotational or linear input located within the lift supports.
+A scissor lift relies upon the elongation of a collapsile mechanism to provide vertical elevation in ratio to a rotational or linear input.
 These devices are widely utilized and are capable of lifting significant loads safely and efficiently.

 As L (the length of the base) increases, the pantograph contracts, and X° deceases while Y° increases.